kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

 The following terms and definitions are used in this RFC.

-- **Record** — a single data point user is interested in.
+- **Record**: a single data point user is interested in.
-- **Batch** — a collection of records uploaded within a single transaction.
+- **Batch**: a collection of records uploaded within a single transaction.
-- **Processing confirmation** — an acknowledgment designating that the server has finished processing a request.
+- **Processing confirmation**: an acknowledgment designating that the server has finished processing a request.

 ## Requirements and constraints
 ### Problems and possible solutions